Reisaan Health

 It is whether your pancreas is still producing insulin, and what has been keeping glucose high.

-• Whether remission may be possible for you
+Whether remission may be realistic for your case

 Watch: How Dr. Roshani treats Type 2 Diabetes